-- Click on the first tab of the NightTrace main window. - Ensure the user daemon is stopped by pressing the Halt button in the Daemon Control Area if it is sensitized. - Select the app data segment in the Trace Segments panel. - Press the Close Trace Data button in the Trace Segments panel.
+- Click on the first tab of the NightTrace main window. - Ensure the user daemon is stopped; if not click on it in the Daemons panel and press the Halt button (which will only be sensitized if the daemon is still running). - Select the app data segment in the Trace Segments panel. - Press the Close Trace Data button in the Trace Segments panel.